mittelmark/pantcl/pantcl-tutorial.md

 ## Tcl filter

-Below some basic information about the Tcl filter, more examples are given in the pantcl filter documentation file here: [pantcl.html](pantcl.html).
+Below some basic information about the Tcl filter, more examples are given in the Pantcl filter documentation file here: [pantcl.html](pantcl.html).

-Tcl code can be embedded either within single backtick marks where the first backtick is immediately followed by the string tcl and the the tcl code such as in the following example:
+Tcl code can be embedded either within single backtick marks where the first backtick is immediately followed by the string `tcl` and the Tcl code such as in the following example:

 ```